As seen on:

 Ah, I get it now.
 So what’s your story?

 Thanks for asking!
 Well, you didn’t really ask now, did you?
 But we’re going to tell you anyway.
-It’s a bit of a long one, so we’ll forgive you if you skip through it.
+We’ve decided to literally write out our entire travel lives so it’s a bit of a long one, and we’ll forgive you if you skip through it.
 We promise it’s interesting though!

 As you already know we are Alesha and Jarryd, otherwise known as Lesh and Jazza.
 We are an Australian couple who have been travelling the world together since 2008.